AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning

 \subsection{Critical Components of \ours}

-\paragraph{\textsc{Meta-Agent}.} The \textsc{Meta-Agent} stands at the central position of our {\ours} framework.
-It is responsible for all the preparatory work before self-differentiation and serves as the backbone model for the self-differentiation process.
+\paragraph{\textsc{Meta-Agent}.} The \textsc{Meta-Agent} is responsible for all the preparatory work before self-differentiation and serves as the backbone model for all sub-agents.
 Given limited target task information and a pre-prepared tool library, the \textsc{Meta-Agent} can differentiate into an agent group capable of collaborating to accomplish the target task.
-In {\ours}, the \textsc{Meta-Agent} can be initialized with any open-source model.
+In {\ours}, the \textsc{Meta-Agent} can be initialized with any kind of open-source model.

 \paragraph{Target Task Information.} In this paper, we mainly focus on agent learning from scratch, which means the task information at hand is quite limited, primarily encompassing three aspects: task name $\mathcal{M}$, task description $\mathcal{P}$, task data examples $\mathcal{C}$.
-Concretely, $\mathcal{P}$ represents a detailed description of the task's characteristics, properties, and other relevant information. $\mathcal{C}=\{q_i,a_i\}_{i=1}^{|\mathcal{C}|}$ indicates $|\mathcal{C}|$ question-answer example pairs of the task, where $|\mathcal{C}|$ is very small which users can effortlessly provide (e.g., a few demonstrations).
-For a more in-depth view of task information, please refer to Appendix~\ref{app:task}.
+Concretely, $\mathcal{P}$ represents a detailed description of the task's characteristics. $\mathcal{C}=\{q_i,a_i\}_{i=1}^{|\mathcal{C}|}$ indicates $|\mathcal{C}|$ question-answer example pairs of the task, where $|\mathcal{C}|$ is very small which users can effortlessly provide (e.g., a few demonstrations).
+For a more in-depth view of task information, please refer to Appx.~\ref{app:task}.
 Note that the task information serves as the only user-provided knowledge of the task for {\ours} to conduct automatic agent learning.

 \paragraph{Tool Library.} To facilitate our agents in automatic task planning, we provide a comprehensive tool library at their disposal.
-The tool library can be denoted as $\mathcal{T}=\{m_i,d_i,u_i\}_{i=1}^{|\mathcal{T}|}$, where $m$ represents the name of each tool, $d$ defines the functionality of each tool, $u$ details the usage instruction of each tool, and $|\mathcal{T}|$ stands for the tools amount of the library.
+The tool library can be denoted as $\mathcal{T}=\{m_i,d_i,u_i\}_{i=1}^{|\mathcal{T}|}$, where $m$ represents the tool name, $d$ defines the tool functionality, $u$ details the tool usage instruction, and $|\mathcal{T}|$ stands for the tool amount of the library.
 In our automatic procedure, the \textsc{Meta-Agent} has the autonomy to select appropriate tools from the tool library based on the task information.
 Users also have the option to expand the tool library according to their specific needs, allowing for more flexible utilization.
-We list part of our tool library in Appendix~\ref{app:tool}.
+We list the details of our tool library in Appx.~\ref{app:tool}.